Schezwan noodles

 Preparation

-- Add the noodles and cook al dente.
+- Bring 6 to 8 cups of water to a rolling boil in a pot.
+Add the noodles and cook al dente.
 Follow the instructions on the pack for exact cook time.
+While the noodles cook, chop all the veggies.

 - When they are done, drain them to a colander and rinse under running water.
 Drain well.
+Drizzle 1 tsp oil and run your fingers through the noodles to keep them non-sticky.

-- While the noodles cook make red chili paste.
-Soak red chilies in hot water until soft.
-Blend to make a smooth paste. or Mix chili powder with little water to make a thick paste.
+- Mix chili powder with little water to make a thick paste.

-How to make schezwan noodles
+How to make Schezwan Noodles

 - Add the noodles, schezwan sauce and spring onion greens.
+Stir fry on a high heat for 2 to 3 mins.
+Adjust salt and sauce to taste.

 - Serve veg schezwan noodles hot.